uber/cadence-java-client/README.md

         }
     }

- Later when all workflows that use the old version are completed the old branch can be removed.
+ Later, when all workflows that use the old version are completed, the old branch can be removed.

     public void processFile(Arguments args) {
         String localName = null;